-- Copying or submitting all or part of another person's work with/without that person's knowledge. - Copying all or part of another person's work with/without that person's knowledge - Submitting all or part of a paper from a source text or AI-generated without proper acknowledgement.
+- Copying or submitting all or part of another person's work with/without that person's knowledge. - Submitting all or part of a paper from a source text or AI-generated without proper acknowledgement. - Copying part of another person's work from a source text or AI-generated without referencing correct documentation and leaving out quotation marks.

-- Copying part of another person's work from a source text or AI-generated without referencing correct documentation and leaving out quotation marks. - Submitting materials paraphrasing or summarising another person's work or ideas without appropriate documentation or links to the student's own work. - Submitting a digital image, sound, design, photograph or animation, altered or unaltered as your own without proper acknowledgement of the source. - Copying from a source that makes up the majority of your work. - Cutting and pasting from the internet without giving a reference. - Accessing AI-generated responses or artificially generated means when permission is not given to be used as a source of information.
+- Submitting materials paraphrasing or summarising another person's work or ideas without appropriate documentation or links to the student's own work. - Submitting a digital image, sound, design, photograph or animation, altered or unaltered as your own without proper acknowledgement of the source. - Copying from a source that makes up the majority of your work. - Cutting and pasting from the internet without giving a reference. - Accessing Al-generated responses or artificially generated means when permission is not given to be used as a source of information.
 Failure to provide a reference list for a project that requires research. - Bringing in supporting materials to an assessment where this is not an allowable resource - Bringing electronic material to an assessment where this is not an allowable resource.
-This includes Mobile phones, Smart Watches, Technologies with WIFI connection and CAS-calculators if not permitted by the subject. - Sharing your work with another student during assessment, including tests and examinations or sharing unauthorised material with another student in an assessment.
+This includes Mobile phones, Smart Watches, Technologies with WIFI connection and CAS-calculators if not permitted by the subject. - Sharing your work with another student during an assessment, including tests and examinations or sharing unauthorised material with another student in an assessment.